Find out how to check your eligibility, apply and pay, and how it fits in with your educational supervision.

 You can take RCPCHStart after you have become an ST6.
 But, we recommend you do it in your ST7 year.
 This allows at least six months to complete any follow up actions.

-If you plan to CCT in a sub-specialty ('grid'), you must have RCPCHStart in that sub-specialty.
-We advise that you apply after you have been accepted for a sub-specialty or community child health post and are working in that post.
-You should be confident that you are ready to be assessed in your sub-specialty before you apply.
+If you plan to complete training in an approved subspecialty GRID training programe, you must have RCPCHStart in that sub-specialty.
+We advise that you apply after you have been accepted for a subspecialty GRID post and are working in that post.
+You should be confident that you are ready to be assessed in your subspecialty before you apply.

 You may have to take the assessment at a specific session (Spring or Autumn) - see below for dates.
-If possible, apply for the session where we plan to host your sub-specialty.
-If not, apply for the first available session and outline your circumstances (CCT date being brought forward. etc), and we will send your name and request forward to the CSAC.
+If possible, apply for the session where we plan to host your subspecialty.
+If not, apply for the first available session and outline your circumstances (completion date being brought forward. etc), and we will send your name and request onto the CSAC.

 |AIID (Allergy, Immunology, Infectious disease)||October 2018/March 2019|